Glion Dolly Foldable Review

 Our Analysis and Test Results

-The Glion Foldable Dolly is a stand out model in the class due to its commuter specific features.
+The Glion Foldable Dolly is a stand-out model in the class due to its commuter-specific features.
 This machine can turn grinding traffic and parking nightmares into a memory and replace them with joy as you zip to and from work with ease.
-This scooter cruises at a reasonable 12+ mph and is a leader in travel radius.
+This scooter cruises at a reasonable 13+ mph and has a moderate travel radius.
 It folds up quickly and easily into a compact package that is (thanks to the dolly function) a cinch to transport when it's not being ridden.
 The only knocks against the Glion are its relatively rough ride and single electronic brake.

 Performance Comparison